Can I Reprogram My Credit Card Machine For Different Processors?

 Insufficient memory is another limiting factor of older credit card machines.
 Generally, machines with less than one megabyte of memory cannot handle the size of most modern day programs.

-For example, a Hypercom T7Plus with only 512k of memory will likely be incompatible, while a Hypercom T7Plus with one megabyte of memory can be reprogrammed by virtually any processor.
+For example, a Hypercom T7Plus with only 512k of memory will likely be incompatible and thus not able to be reprogrammed, while a Hypercom T7Plus with one megabyte of memory can be reprogrammed by virtually any processor.

 PCI DSS Compliance